EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Argo Workflows - *Great*

 We followed [Argo Workflows' own Quick Start instructions](https://argoproj.github.io/argo-workflows/quick-start/) to install Argo Workflows via a few kubectl commands that referenced [publicly available Kubernetes YAML files](https://raw.githubusercontent.com/argoproj/argo-workflows/stable/manifests/quick-start-postgres.yaml).
+Unlike Tekton, there is only a singly YAML manifest to apply.
 It worked for us out of the box without tweaking anything and was ready within a minute or two.

 ```bash
 export manifests="https://raw.githubusercontent.com/argoproj/argo-workflows/stable/manifests"